ThisNotAlfred/Rhombus/README.md

 # Rhombus
-a minimal virtual machine inspired by riscv32.
+a minimal virtual machine inspired by arm amd riscv.

 it's work in progress so please be patient. development might be slow.